noaa-oar-arl/monet/docs/installing.rst

 ------------

 MONET itself is a pure Python package, but some of it's dependencies may not be.
-The simplest way to install MONET is to install it from the channel `bbakernoaa`
+The simplest way to install MONET is to install it from the channel bbakernoaa.

     $ conda install -c bbakernoaa monet